 6.3.5.2.1 General overview

-In MDCT-based stereo, the SID payload consists of parametric noise data for the two input channels in a mid/side representation, a coherence value indicating how correlated the background noise seen at the encoder is and a one-bit value indicating whether the energy of the side representation of the noise data is lower than a threshold (the "no-side flag").
+In MDCT-based stereo, the SID payload consists of parametric noise data for the two input channels in a mid/side representation, frequency-dependent coherence information indicating how correlated the background noise at the encoder is and a one-bit value indicating whether the energy of the side representation of the noise data is lower than a threshold (the "no-side flag").

+For inactive frames, comfort noise is generated by first decoding the coherence information consisting of one coherence control parameter per frequency band and the parametric noise data from the bitstream.
+After generating the first and the second channel noise signals by mixing three uncorrelated noise signals according to the coherence information, the two noise signals are spectrally shaped according to spectral shape parameters derived from the parametric noise data,

 6.3.5.2.2 Decoding of parametric noise data

 Decoding of the noise data follows the MSVQ decoding approach described in clause 5.3.5.2.4.
 For decoding the mid noise data, all 6 stages of the MSVQ are used while for the side noise data only the first four are used.
 The no-side flag is represented by a single bit and thus read directly from the bitstream.
 If the value of the no-side flag is 1, the mid noise data vector is set to zero.
-Then, the MSVQ-decoded parametric noise data is reconverted from a mid/side representation to a left/right representation.
-Thus, the reconstructed parametric noise data for each channel is calculated as
+Then, the MSVQ-decoded parametric noise data is reconverted from a mid/side representation to a left/right representation to derive the spectral shape parameters for both channels.
+The reconstructed parametric noise data for each channel is calculated as

 NL,FD-CNGSID(i) = NM,FD-CNGSID(i) if no-side is 1,NM,FD-CNGSID(i)+NS,FD-CNGSID(i) if no-side is 0.
 (6.3-181)